 twoday has developed the Driving Licence App, the first of its kind in the world.
 The solution is developed in collaboration with the Agency for Digital Government and is the first step towards more digital versions of public proofs of identification.

 The Agency for Digital Government was established in 2011 with the aim of developing the digital public sector in Denmark.

-The question regarding the security has not only been of concern in the development process but is also reflected in the usage of the Driving Licence App.
+The question regarding security has not only been of concern in the development process but is also reflected in the usage of the Driving Licence App.
 Of course, all data is crypted.
 The picture that is used on the Driving Licence App is scanned by the citizen alone from the image file in the passport of the person in question.
 At the same time the picture is solely stored on the phone of the citizen.

 Adam Lebech, Deputy Director-General, the Agency for Digital Government

-The result of the collaboration is an accessible and secure Driving Licence App that Danes are able to have on their smartphones and use as documentation for driver's licence as well as proof of identification within the Danish borders.
+The result of the collaboration is an accessible and secure Driving Licence App.
+Danes are able to have it on their smartphones and use it as documentation for a driver's licence, as well as proof of identification within the Danish borders.
 The Driving Licence App is a voluntary supplement to the physical driving licence.

 One year after its launch, 1,6 million Danes had downloaded the Driving Licence App.
 The Driving Licence App is used approximately 45,000 times a day.